Constantly Reinventing Yourself Is an Underrated Way to Live

 Allowing Others To Take Advantage Of You

-Perhaps you let people disrespect you because you suspect they're right to view you as a disposal or to characterize you in a negative light.
+people disrespect you because you suspect they're right to view you as a disposal or to characterize you in a negative light.

 Or you just constantly fall into a pattern of people taking advantage of you but simply not acknowledging it.